vidya-hub/open-google-translator/readme.md

 ## Inputs

-- `sentencesToTranslate`: An array of sentences to be translated.
+- `listOfWordsToTranslate`: An array of sentences to be translated.
 - `fromLanguage`: The language code of the original text (e.g., "en" for English).
 - `toLanguage`: The language code of the target translation (e.g., "hi" for HIndi).